FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

     A((Inputs)) --> B[DFT];
     B[DFT] --> C([Output calculation]);
 ```
+To define a workflow manually in NOMAD, you must add a YAML file to the upload folder that contains the relevant input, output, and task information.
+This file should be named `<filename>.archive.yaml`.
 In this case, you should include the file `single_point.archive.yaml` with the following content:

 ```yaml
 workflow2: